AndrePatchy/AndrePatchy/README.md

 I'm André Oliveira, also know as Patchy, and at 42 Lisbon as andos-sa.

-- I have a bachelor in `History` and a master's in `Administration`, both from the University of Coimbra, Coimbra, Portugal.
+- I have a bachelor in `History` and a master's in `Administration`, both from the University of Coimbra.
+And a post graduation in `Data Science and Analytics`.
 - I have 2+ years of work experience as `researcher` and `project manager`!
-- I’m currently studying `Data Science` at University NOVA of Lisbon - Information Management School and `Programming` at 42 Lisbon.
+- I’m currently studying `Software Development` at 42 Lisbon.
 - __Data Science related work [here.](https://github.com/AndrePatchy/nova-ims)__
 - __Computer Science work [here.](https://github.com/AndrePatchy/42-piscine)__
 - Reach me on [LinkedIn](https://www.linkedin.com/in/andrepsoliveira/)